 (Optional but recommended) Configure the following policies to set up a grace period after which time users running applications with alternate accounts must re-authenticate:

 - "Require re-authentication to run application with alternate account"

 - "Configure Windows authentication grace period for run with alternate account"

-- Install the Centrify Agent for Windows and enable the Centrify Identity Services Platform service on each computer where you want users to be able to run with alternate accounts.
+- Install the Centrify Agent for Windows and enable the Centrify Identity Platform service on each computer where you want users to be able to run with alternate accounts.